umatt1/qa-bot/README.md

 - Each document is chunked and embedded using OpenAI's embeddings
 - Metadata includes article URL, title, and content preview

-### Planned Architecture
+### QA System Architecture
 - RAG (Retrieval Augmented Generation) for accurate responses
-- LangChain for orchestrating the conversation flow
+- LangChain for orchestrating the QA pipeline
-- LangGraph for complex multi-step reasoning
-- Vector similarity search for relevant context retrieval
+- Pinecone vector similarity search for relevant context retrieval
+- GPT-4 for natural language understanding and response generation
+- Source citation system for transparency

 ## Future Development
-1. Implement the QA system using LangChain/LangGraph
-2. Add support for multi-turn conversations
+1. Add support for multi-turn conversations with memory
+2. Expand coverage to more insurance topics and knowledge bases
-3. Implement fact-checking and source citation
+3. Implement additional fact-checking mechanisms
 4. Add support for policy-specific questions
-5. Integrate with more insurance knowledge bases
+5. Enhance source citation formatting and presentation

 ## Contributing
 Feel free to contribute by opening issues or submitting pull requests.